BioShock: The Collection

-BioShock: The Collection is a compilation of the BioShock video games, developed by Blind Squirrel Games and published by 2K Games.
-The Collection features upgraded versions of BioShock, BioShock 2, and BioShock Infinite, with new textures and support for higher resolution displays and framerates.
+BioShock: The Collection is a 2016 video game compilation developed by Blind Squirrel Games and published by 2K.
+The Collection features upgraded versions of BioShock, BioShock 2 and BioShock Infinite, with new textures and support for higher resolution displays and framerates.
 The compilation was released in September 2016 for PlayStation 4, Xbox One, and Windows; versions for macOS and Nintendo Switch followed in August 2017 and May 2020, respectively.

 A remaster of the BioShock series was widely rumored for years before its official announcement.
 After its release, the game was updated to address bugs and crashes.
 Critical reception of The Collection was generally positive, with praise focusing on the value of the collection and its appeal for new players of the franchise.
 Complaints included the relative lack of updates to later games in the collection, and technical performance.
 The game was a bestselling title in the United States and United Kingdom in its initial months of release.

 Contents

 BioShock: The Collection contains all three titles in the BioShock series: BioShock, BioShock 2, and BioShock Infinite.
 The games are first-person shooters, with a focus on story and character customization.
-Players wield guns and superpower-granting genetic modifications called Plasmids.
+Players wield guns and superpower-granting genetic modifications called Plasmids or Vigors.
 Also included in the collection are the games' single-player content originally released as exclusives or downloadable content packs, including BioShock 2: Minerva's Den and BioShock Infinite: Burial at Sea.
 The multiplayer component of BioShock 2 is not included.
 It includes the challenge game modes from all three releases, and the Museum of Orphaned Concepts, a feature from an earlier collection in which the player explores an in-game gallery of abandoned development concepts.

 BioShock and BioShock 2 were remastered for the collection, with higher-resolution textures and new effects.
 The collection adds a director's commentary called Imagining BioShock, featuring the series' creative director Ken Levine and lead artist Shawn Robertson.
 Players unlock episodes of the commentary by finding new collectible objects added to the remastered BioShock.
-The remastered games run in 1080p resolution at 60 frames per second on Xbox One and Playstation 4.
+The remastered games run in 1080p resolution at 60 frames per second on Xbox One and PlayStation 4.